+The delimiter is the size of the succeeding trace records, written as a GPB variable length 32-bit integer.

-The Streaming Trace Record comprises a header and payload as shown in Figure 5.2.1-1.
+The Trace Record comprises a header and payload as shown in Figure 5.2.1-1.

 Figure 5.2.1.1: Trace Record

-The format of the Header in Streaming Trace Record specified in the clause 5.2.2.
-The format of the Payload in Streaming Trace Record specified in the clause 5.2.3.
+The format of the Header in Trace Record specified in the clause 5.2.2.
+The format of the Payload in Trace Record specified in the clause 5.2.3.

-The Streaming Trace Records may be used to carry the captured Trace data being reported by the MnS Producer to the MnS Consumer or to convey various administrative messages from the MnS Producer to the MnS Consumer.
+The Trace Records may be used to carry the captured Trace data being reported by the MnS Producer to the MnS Consumer or to convey various administrative messages from the MnS Producer to the MnS Consumer.
 These cases are further explained in clause 5.2.4.
 Cases where MnS Consumer may transfer data or convey administrative messages to the MnS Producer are out of scope of the present document.

-5.2.2 Streaming Trace Record Header
+5.2.2 Trace Record Header

-The streaming trace record header contains the common fields as specified in the Table 5.2.2-1, in addition it may also contain vendor specific extensions.
+The trace record header contains the common fields as specified in the Table 5.2.2-1, in addition it may also contain vendor specific extensions.

-Table 5.2.2.1 : Common fields in the streaming trace record header
+Table 5.2.2.1 : Common fields in the trace record header